East Coast Developer Middleburg Recruits JPI Executive to Spearhead Texas Multifamily Expansion

 Robbie Thiessen / Unsplash

-According to Bisnow, Middleburg has tapped a former development partner from JPI to accelerate its pipeline and oversee new multifamily projects across the state.
+According to Bisnow, Middleburg has tapped Aaron Douthit, a former vice president and area development partner at JPI, to accelerate its pipeline and oversee new multifamily projects in North Texas and Tulsa, Oklahoma.
 By bringing a locally entrenched executive on board, the East Coast firm is bypassing the traditional learning curve associated with entering a highly competitive secondary market.

 Key Details

-• The Parties: Middleburg Investments, a private real estate investment and development firm headquartered in Richmond, Virginia, is the entity initiating the expansion.
-The new executive hire joins the firm after a tenure as a development partner at JPI, a Dallas-based developer specializing in multifamily housing and student housing across the United States.
+- The Parties: Middleburg Communities, a private real estate investment and development firm based in Virginia, is the entity initiating the expansion.
+Aaron Douthit joins the firm after serving as vice president, area development partner at JPI, a Dallas-based developer specializing in Class-A market-rate and multifamily housing across the United States.

-• The Strategy: Rather than testing the waters with joint ventures or acquiring stabilized assets, Middleburg is aiming directly at ground-up development.
-The newly hired executive is tasked with establishing Middleburg's operational footprint in Texas by identifying prime sites, securing entitlements, and managing the construction of institutional-scale multifamily communities.
+- The Strategy: The newly hired executive is tasked with establishing Middleburg's operational footprint in North Texas and Tulsa, Oklahoma by identifying prime sites, securing entitlements, and managing the construction of institutional-scale multifamily communities, with a focus on build-to-rent.

-• Timeline: While specific project timelines remain under wraps, the hiring signals an aggressive ramp-up phase.
-Industry experts anticipate site selections and initial entitlement filings could occur within the next 12 months.
+- Timeline: While specific project timelines remain under wraps, the hiring signals an aggressive ramp-up phase for Middleburg's Sun Belt development program.

 Market Context